 Donate to a Charity.
 Use MassDEP's Beyond the Bin Recycling Directory to find organizations near you that accept mattresses.

-Ask if Your City or Town Has a Program.
-Call your local board of health or public works department to find out whether your municipality is enrolled in the MassDEP Mattress Recycling Incentive grant program, which subsidizes mattress recycling.
+Find Out if Your City or Town Has a Program.
+The map below indicates which communities are enrolled in the MassDEP Mattress Recycling Incentive grant program, which subsidizes mattress recycling.
 See SMRP Municipal Grants to learn more.

 Use a Recycler on State Contract.
 Municipalities and certain public entities may use the FAC90 Statewide Carpet & Mattress Recycling Services Contract to select a vendor to either accept mattresses on a per-unit basis or provide collection container rental and hauling.
 The following mattress recyclers are currently on state contract: